benjaminblackswan/1058_Ben-Gan_T-SQL_Fundamentals/Chapter 06. Set Operators - Exercises.md

 # Exercise 1
-**Explain the difference between the UNION ALL and UNION operators.
+Explain the difference between the `UNION ALL` and `UNION` operators.
 In what cases are they equivalent?
-When they are equivalent, which one should you use?**
+When they are equivalent, which one should you use?

+## Solution

+`UNION ALL` does not remove duplicates while `UNION` does.

+When you know that the result table can not have any duplicates, then it is better to use `UNION ALL` because this avoid checking and removing duplicates, as this can be costly.

+---

 # Exercise 2

-**Write a query that generates a virtual auxiliary table of 10 numbers in the range 1 through 10** Tables involved: no table
+Write a query that generates a virtual auxiliary table of 10 numbers in the range 1 through 10

+Tables involved: no table

---Desired output
+Desired output

 ```
 n
 -----------